jsolderitsch/tello-nodejs/README.md

 Usage: node TelloCommandLine.js

 As an added bonus, the readline feature used here has command history so that the up and down arrow keys can be used to find and then re-execute commands in the current session.

+A nice next step would be to add game controller support. node.js seems to support PS3 and PS4 controller types.